csmahmud99/js-problem-solving/README.md

 - <h3>Problem - 07: (largestNumber.js)</h3>
 You are given three numbers 13, 79 and 45.
 Write a program that will print the largest number using 'if-else'.
+  - Using Multi-stage 'if-else' Conditional: else...else if...else.
+  - Using Nested 'if-else' Conditional.

 - <h3>Problem - 08: (isosceles.js)</h3>